 I love a pho any day.
-It’s always bursting with unique flavours from the spices, fresh herbs and seasonal ingredients.
+It’s always bursting with unique flavours from a mix of spices, fresh herbs and seasonal ingredients.
 In the middle of spring, I wanted to share a veggie version, as it is perfect for using the fresh produce coming into season right now.
 With still quite a few cold days around, a warming soup just hits the spot and on a hot day, this soup will help you cool down.
 The perfect Spring dish, if you ask me.

 A veggie pho is prepared a lot quicker than the equally delicious chicken pho.
 To add protein to this plant based version I went for mushrooms, but tofu works fine too or go for both if you like.
 As for veggies to add, the world is your ‘pho oyster’.
 I love dark green calvo nero, carrots, spring onions, turnips, broccoli or asparagus .
 This is why this soup works so well all year round.
 Just chose from what mother nature has on offer at any given time.
-Rice noodles or for those of you, how are ‘carb-conscious’, courgetti, complete this dish.
+Rice noodles or for those of you, who are ‘carb-conscious’, courgetti, complete this dish rather well.

 Veggie broth Pho – serves 2-3

 4 small cloves of garlic- crushed or finely chopped

 1 medium hot chili – pierced or cut in half for more heat ( remove seeds to control the heat )